serverless-is/hello-world-typescript/README.md

   serverless-offline: This Serverless plugin emulates AWS Lambda and API Gateway on your local machine to speed up your development cycles.
 To do so, it starts an HTTP server that handles the request's lifecycle like APIG does and invokes your handlers.

-1. On running the `sls deploy` command, will automatically compile the Typescript to JavaScript and creates an AWS Lambda function `hello-world-typescript-dev-hello` and a REST API via AWS API Gateway `dev-hello-world-typescript` with endpoints `https://9yo7rtqtv7.execute-api.us-east-1.amazonaws.com/dev/greet`
+1. On running the `sls deploy` command, will automatically compile the Typescript to JavaScript and creates an AWS Lambda function `hello-world-typescript-dev-hello` and a REST API via AWS API Gateway `dev-hello-world-typescript` with endpoints `https://wvz961twj2.execute-api.us-east-1.amazonaws.com/dev/greet`

-1. Run serverless offline or serverless offline start to start the Lambda/API simulation.
+1. Run `serverless offline` command to start the Lambda/API simulation.

   ```bash
   sls offline